jav8319/scattered_on/README.md

 ## Description

-This web app looks for current weather conditions as well as 5-day forecst for the city input on the "search by city" field.
-Data is retrieve from a weather api by a fetch call to the server.
+This web app looks for current weather conditions as well as 5-day forecast for the city input on the "search by city" field.
+Data is retrieved from a weather api by a fetch call to the server.

 ## Usage